Euro S50 Single Vanos

 Remove old thread locker from cover and housing thread.
 Use pick tool to press tip into thread valley and run pick throughout thread (90 degree pick).

-Note: It is critical old thread locker be fully removed to allow new thread locker to bond with parts.
+Note: It is critical to fully remove old thread locker so that new thread locker can bond properly with the parts.

 Clean splined shaft bearing cavity and cover (brake cleaner & towels).